Edmund Milton Holland: Biography

 Beginning in 1895, he and his brother Joseph starred for two years in A Social Highwayman and other plays.
-In 1901–02 he played the title rôle in Eben Holden, and from 1903 to 1906 he played Captain Bedford in Raffles.
+In 1901–02 he played the title rôle in Eben Holden, and from 1903 to 1906 he played Captain Bedford in Raffles, the Amateur Cracksman.
 In 1909 he joined the New Theatre Company, of which he remained a member till 1911, playing, among other parts: